graeme/graeme.github.io/cv.md

 ### University of Glasgow (2012 - 2013)
 **MSc with Distinction in Software Development** ,

-- _MSc Development Project:_ Developed an iOS app for the university alongside the Estates and IT Services departments to solve the problem of students and staff navigating between buildings and teaching rooms.

 ### University of Edinburgh (2009 - 2011)
 **MSc in Sound Design**

-- _MSc Sound Design Project:_ First-person audio game with 5.1 audio programmed in C# using Unity3D.

 ### Newcastle University (2005 - 2008)
 **BA with 2:1 Honours in Music**,